-Prostration: when you are visiting Lhasa or Tibet. you will see lots of people prostrating, either on the circumambulating path of Bakhor, in front of JoKhang temple or Potala palace.
-Many visitor do have idea about what we are doing but many does not know.
-This is why i thought i should write about the prostration and the reason we do it.
+Prostration: when you are visiting Lhasa or Tibet.
+You will see lots of people prostrating, either on the circumambulating path of Bakhor, in front of Jokhang temple or Potala Palace.
+Many visitors do have the idea about what we are doing but many do not know.
+This is why we thought we should write about the prostration and the reason we do it.

 According to the Buddha’s life story.
-He is said to have prostrate before his seat, before he sat on the throne prior to his first sermon.
-After this the custom of this prostration has continue till date.
+He is said to have prostrate before his seat before he sat on the throne prior to his first sermon.
+After this, the custom of this prostration has continued till date.
 Buddha did it to suppress the ego, he might get after seating on the high seat.
-This is as far as my knowledge the first act of prostration in the history of Buddhism.
+This is as far as our knowledge the first act of prostration in the history of Buddhism.

 The word Namas-Kara means “I bow to inner Buddha nature in you”.
-The Buddha nature means, the wanting to be happy.
-We all sentence beings wants to be happy.
-What ever we do, it is for the happiness.
+The Buddha nature means, “the wanting to be happy”.
+We all sentence beings want to be happy.
+Whatever we do, it is for the happiness.
 This want is the first question towards the path of Buddha-hood and this is the first motivation wanting to achieve enlightenment.

 The next question is, Are we on the right path?
-Does our act lead us to real happiness.
-Most of the time, we are so much clinch to the temporary happiness which later become the source of sorrow.
-So if we look closely with the nature of this Samsara.
+Do our actions lead us to real happiness?
+Most of the time, we are so much clinch to the temporary happiness which later becomes the source of suffering.
+So if we look close with the nature of this Samsara.
 Samsara itself is a source of suffering.
-So the right path to go out of the samsara, which is of the pure happiness (Sachi Anand) is the path of Buddha.
+So the right path to go out of the samsara, which is the pure happiness (Sachi Anand) is the path of Buddha.

-In order to be on the path of Buddhism, One must take refuge to the three jewels of Buddhism. there are the Buddha(teacher), Dharma(his teaching) and Sangha( the community of devotees).
-This is the differentiating point between Buddhist and non Buddhist.
+In order to be on the path of Buddhism, One must take refuge to the three jewels of Buddhism.
+There are the Buddha(teacher), Dharma(his teaching) and Sangha( the community of devotees).
+This is the differentiating point between Buddhist and non-Buddhist.
 The motive behind this refuge is there is no real happiness in this Samsara.
-The real happiness is achieve at stage of enlightenment.
-In order to achieve enlightenment, i am surrendering my body, mind and soul to the three jewels of Buddhism.
+The real happiness is achieved at the stage of enlightenment.
+In order to achieve enlightenment, I am surrendering my body, mind, and soul to the three jewels of Buddhism.

-The act of prostrating is an act of surrendering one’s body, mind and soul to the three jewels of Buddhism.
-We prostrate before starting our day in the morning, at the end of the day before sleeping, in front of precious object of Dharma like altar and temple, before doing any religious act.
+The act of prostrating is an act of surrendering one’s body, mind, and soul to the three jewels of Buddhism.
+We prostrate before starting our day in the morning, and at the end of the day before sleeping, in front of the precious object of Dharma like altar and temple, before doing any religious act.

 While prostrating we recite mantras of choice.
 We do meditation while prostrating too.
 Reciting the mantra keeps our mind focus on the teaching of Buddha.

 Prostration is also a great source of physical exercise.
-It help improve the digestion system and balance of four elements in our body.
+It helps improve the digestion system and balance of four elements in our body.

 when we prostrate, we seek to purify our delusions, negative karma.
 While prostrating we purify the bad karma and delusion and we generate positive merit.